data-becki/2024-02-20/README.md

 # TIDYTUESDAY!

 My code and plots for #tidytuesday, the weekly data visualization challenge.
-Sometimes in R, sometimes in Python.
+Sometimes in R, sometimes in Python, and sometimes Excel.